Skip to main content

 • the first 255 bits represent the y coordinate

-• the high bit of the 32nd byte gives the sign of x Using this data, and through symetries in the ed25519 curve, it is possible to deduce the x coordinate.
+• the high bit of the 32nd byte gives the sign of x Using this data, and through symmetries in the ed25519 curve, it is possible to deduce the x coordinate.
 In Massa, public key decompression is performed on public key deserialization, and because decompression is a CPU time-heavy operation, each connected peer has a dedicated CPU thread performing its deserializations.

 Legality checks performed on deserialization: